-About halfway through the Cronenberg remake of The Fly, Seth realizes that something is going badly with his experiment when he nibbles on his nails (an established nervous habit) and one of them comes off in his mouth.
+About halfway through the Cronenberg remake The Fly (1986), Seth realizes that something is going badly with his experiment when he nibbles on his nails (an established nervous habit) and one of them comes off in his mouth.
 He manually pulls another one off (they both come away very easily) and squeezes the denuded fingertip, causing pus to squirt out.

 In Stir of Echoes, the ghost girl breaks two fingernails while clawing at the floor during the rape scene.

 Scene in Man on Fire (1987 version), where the protagonist pumps a captured enemy for info by duct-taping his hands to the steering wheel and cutting off his fingers one by one.
 His screams are, well, awful.

 The main character tortures a corrupt Mexican policeman by removing his fingers one by one and cauterizing the wound with a cigar lighter.

 In the climax, he's talking on the phone with the guy he's after, and holding the guy's brother hostage.
 When the guy tries to buy him off, the protagonist holds the phone up so the brother can talk and blows his fingers off with a shotgun.